China producer inflation picks up for first time in nine months, eases deflation worries

 Most of the gain was in mining, with prices in extraction rising 4.2 percent on-year, up from 1.8 percent in February.
 Drops in raw material prices also moderated.

 But improvements may have been due more to changes in commodity prices than stronger demand.
-Prices of consumer durables fell for a second month, pointing to lingering weakness.
+Prices of consumer durables fell for a second month, pointing to lingering weakness in demand for big-ticket items such as cars and appliances.

+"Looking ahead, we expect oil prices to fall back in the coming months.
+This will drag down PPI...
+Meanwhile, continued economic weakness is likely to keep a lid on broader price pressures," said Julian Evans-Pritchard, Senior China Economist at Capital Economics.

 On a monthly basis, producer prices increased for the first time in five months.
 The index inched up 0.1 percent, compared with a 0.1 percent decrease in February.